koshillary/CV/README.md

 - Business analysis in terms of strategic and financial evaluations

 ## Interests & Hobbies
-- Data Science, Project Monitoring & Evaluation, Business Analysis, Information Systems Analysis.
+- Data Science, Monitoring & Evaluation, Business Analysis, Information Systems Analysis.
-- Programming (Python, SQL, R, HTML, CSS)
 - Hiking (Been to Menengai Crater)
 - Theatre (Heartstrings Entertainment at Alliance Française, Nairobi
-- Reading, Watching (Movies, Football, F1), Music
+- Reading, Watching Movies
+- Fact-checking

 `Would love to join a team of results-oriented and data-driven professionals who value hard work, diligence, independent thinking and proactive problem solving.`